 Loretta Lynn is not holding back when it comes to her thoughts on the current state of country music.
-During a recent appearance on Martina McBride's podcast Vocal Point with Martina McBride, the country legend and Country Music Hall of Fame member let her disappointment with modern country be known.
+During an appearance on Martina McBride's podcast Vocal Point with Martina McBride, the country legend and Country Music Hall of Fame member let her disappointment with modern country be known.

 "They've already let it [die]," Lynn told McBride (as reported by People).
 "I think it's dead.
 I think it's a shame.
 I think it's a shame to let a type of music die.
 I don't care what any kind of music it is.
 Rock, country, whatever.
 I think it's a shame to let it die, and I'm here to start feeding it."

 The singer-songwriter reiterated the need to save the sounds of traditional country music.

 "I'm not happy at all," Lynn said.
 "I think that they're completely losing it.
 And I think that's a sad situation because we should never let country music die.
 I think that every type of music should be saved, and country is one of the greatest.
 It's been around, as far as I'm concerned, longer than any of it."

 The country music genre has certainly shifted since the Kentucky native first made her mark as a trailblazer in the genre with hit songs such as "Don't Come Home A-Drinkin'," "One's On the Way," "You Ain't Woman Enough (To Take My Man)," "Fist City" and "Coal Miner's Daughter."
 Known for her heartfelt and truth-filled lyrics, Lynn released her debut single "I'm A Honky Tonk Girl" in 1960.